 Parental leave and childcare support advocacy for Gender Equality Nottingham and Athena SWAN

-Divisional Impact Coordinator for REF2021 (Research Excellence Framework)
+Impact Coordinator for REF2021 Unit of Assessment 2 (Research Excellence Framework)

 Management Group of Data Modeling & Uncertainty research priority area